Frequently Asked Questions

 What do you do with unrestricted donations?

-We apply them to the best projects we can find.
+We apply them to the projects considered most urgent at the time.

 Do you accept donations of shares?